 - Avoid any direct contact with hot surfaces such as metal playground equipment, concrete in the playground or surfaces around swimming pools.

 - Use a mirror every morning and night to check for signs of a skin problem, such as on your bottom and feet.

 - Always wear correct fitting shoes or thick socks to protect your feet.

 - Dry between your toes after each bath or shower.

-- Always check skin after one hour when using new splints, orthoses or shoes to be sure they are not causing pressure injuries.
-If you are concerned, make an appointment to have them checked and make adjustments.
+- Always check skin after one hour when using new splints, orthoses or shoes to check they are not causing pressure injuries.
+If you are worried, make an appointment to have them checked and make changes.

 - Move and shift your weight regularly to take the pressure off your body.